In Search of the Asiatic Cheetah – PRIVATE TOUR

 Welcome to Tehran!
 You will be met upon arrival and transferred to your hotel.
 The remainder of the day is yours at leisure.

-Overnight at Ferdowsi Hotel or similar
+Overnight – Ferdowsi Hotel or similar

 Day 2 - Pardisan Park

-vernight at Ferdowsi Hotel or similar
+Overnight – Ferdowsi Hotel or similar

 Day 3 - Shahrud

-Following breakfast, it is time to check out and drive to Shahrud (405 km).
-Enjoy a walk through this small city which was on the famed Silk Road before enjoying a relaxed evening.
+Following breakfast, it is time to check out and drive to Shahrud (415km | 5 hrs).
+Upon arrival, enjoy a walk through this small city, which was once part of the famed Silk Road.
+Spend a relaxed evening taking in the local atmosphere.
 (B,L,D)

-Overnight Shahrud
+Overnight – Shahrud

 Day 4 - Jangal-e Abr